2026 Forest of Reading Winners Revealed: Canadian Students Celebrate Their Favourite Books

 2026 Yellow Cedar Award Winner for Grades 5-8, non-fiction

-A Sick History of Medicine: A Warts-And-All Book Full of Fun Facts and Disgusting Discoveries - Written by Jelena Poleksic, Illustrated by Ella Kasperowicz, and Published by Neon Squid.
+A Sick History of Medicine: A Warts-And-All Book Full of Fun Facts and Disgusting Discoveries - Written by Jelena Poleksic, illustrated by Ella Kasperowicz, and Published by Neon Squid.

 A Sick History of Medicine takes readers on a gross, funny, and fascinating journey through the history of medicine.
 From bizarre treatments and strange medical experiments to the inventions that changed healthcare forever, this book explores how doctors and scientists around the world learned from some truly messy mistakes.
 Filled with humour and quirky illustrations, it’s perfect for kids who enjoy weird facts and disgusting discoveries.